AlexandreFenyo/net-monitor/README.md

       `root# apt-get install nodejs`

       Note 1:
-If you do not bind to a recent repository, the node version installed may be too much older to work correctly with yarn (see yarn installation below).
+if you do not bind to a recent repository, the node version installed may be too much older to work correctly with yarn (see yarn installation below).

       Note 2:
-A recent version of npm has been installed, as a dependency of this recent nodejs.
+a recent version of npm has been installed, as a dependency of this recent nodejs.

   - Install yarn: